Automatic vs Manual Espresso Machine: A Comprehensive Comparison

 Buying Guide

-• Consider your skill level: Beginners may prefer automatic machines.
+• Consider your skill level: Beginners may prefer automatic machines, especially if they want good results without learning grind, tamp, and shot timing all at once.

 Common Mistakes